 Our Futures Programmes are designed to introduce our students to specific careers as part of their extra-curricular studies.
-The programmes are designed to develop interests in areas such as Medicine, Science, Sports Science and Teaching to broaden student’s knowledge and understanding of these vocations.
+The programmes are designed to develop interests in areas such as Medicine and Teaching to broaden student’s knowledge and understanding of these vocations.
 We also deliver programmes that support applications to Oxford and Cambridge as well as Mathematics courses at all universities.

 The aim of these courses is to introduce students to new topics, away from the curriculum, for research, interest or discussion.
 Students will have the opportunity to visit businesses and universities as well as attend guest lectures as part of the programme.
 This can lead to work experience in these areas which is essential for university applications.

 Students can opt to take one or more of these courses when applying for the Sixth Form.

 Our students can achieve anything they want to!
 This includes gaining places at our most prestigious institutions.
 The course introduces students to life at Oxford and Cambridge, outlines the opportunities and benefits of attending these universities and challenges the perceptions students may have about them, and the people who study there!